 Mayor Francis Slay has an extensive holiday card mailing list, and once again, he's asking St. Louis school kids to help make his cards the most unique!

-City children ages 12 and under can show the Mayor their takes on the holiday spirit in the 2013 Mayor's Holiday Card Contest.
-The winning entry will be used as the cover art of the Mayor's 2013 holiday cards.
-Last year's winner was Kayla Lokeomanivong.
+City children ages 12 and under can show the Mayor their artistic takes on the holiday spirit in the 2014 Mayor's Holiday Card Contest.
+The winning entry will be used as the cover art of the Mayor's 2014 holiday cards.

-Artwork must be received in the Mayor's Office no later than Monday, December 2, 2013, for consideration in the contest.
-Entrants should include their name, address, phone number, school, grade and age.
+Artwork must be received in the Mayor's Office no later than Monday, December 1, 2014, for consideration in the contest.
+Entrants should include their name, address, phone number, school, grade, and age.

 Holiday Card Contest

 Room 200, City Hall

 Last year’s winning design by Hannah Haaland, 6th grader at St. Stephen Protomartyr School.